The politics of sand 1

 Installation, performance, sound

-I placed a carpet in a courtyard where I lived at the foot of the Singing Sand Dunes in Dunhuang ("Sand City" in China), creating an outdoor indoor space with a pillow filled with sand from the dunes and a fan driven by a chip, programmed to make the fan spin at a speed based on the real-time wind speed in Damascus.
+I installed a carpet in a courtyard where I lived at the foot of the Singing Sand Dunes in Dunhuang ("Sand City" in China), creating an outdoor indoor space with a pillow filled with sand from the dunes and a fan driven by a chip, programmed to make the fan spin at a speed based on the real-time wind speed in Damascus.
 Sometimes the sand spilled out with it.
-I used a Chinese bed brush to clean the area every day.
-I felt like I was removing the sand from the Dunes and the sand from Damascus at the same time.
+Every day, I cleaned the area with a Chinese bed brush.
+I felt like I was removing sand from both the Dunes and Damascus at the same time.

 Dunhuang has been known before as “Sand City ", and I want to discuss sand in the abstract here.
-"Sand City" is one of the driest places in China, and has always been at the border between Eastern and Western China, a critical point where people have entered the "dry world" while Han culture is still dominant.
-The "dry world" mentioned here is in the sense of Masaaki Sugiyama.
+"Sand City" is one of the driest places in China, and it has always been at the crossroads of Eastern and Western China, a critical point where people have entered the "arid world" while Han culture is still dominant.
+The "arid world" mentioned here is in the sense of Masaaki Sugiyama.
 In Eurasia or "Eurasia-Africa", which includes North Africa, there is a vast desert (沙/漠/“bi-a-ba-n” in Farsi).
-Droughts were frequent here, resulting in migrations that could easily cause unrest and regime changes.
-In the age of maritime power, the "dry world" meant backwardness.
-The Arab Spring was subtly linked to a drought.
-Damascus is the Chinese imagination of a distant war, a mirage in Chinese cyber polemics.
+Droughts were common in this area, causing migrations that could easily lead to unrest and regime changes.
+In the age of maritime power, the "arid world" meant backwardness.
+The Arab Spring was linked to a drought.
+Damascus is in the Chinese imagination of a distant war, a mirage in Chinese cyber polemics.
 It is both a base for constructing “the Chinese dream” and a disturbance of it.
 Syria, once an Arab country with a relatively well-developed industrial system, is now fractured like sand.

 “Making the mute Singing Sand Dunes sing again” was a live sound performance.
 I sampled, amplified and processed the sound of the fan spinning in the sand pillow in real time, and chose the exact time when the “thunder” sound started.